-This circuit turns on the lights at the portico, car parking or other areas when a motorbike or car enters through the gate to cross the sensing area.
+This IR based light control circuit turns on the lights at the portico, car parking or other areas when a motorbike or car enters through the gate to cross the sensing area.
 It can also be used as an electronic watchdog for your house, by activating an alarm simultaneously.

 Fig. 1 shows the transmitter circuit.
 It consists of an infrared (IR) LED and an NE555 timer (IC3), which is wired as an astable multivibrator producing a frequency of around 38 kHz.
 The 38kHz infrared beam is transmitted through IR LED1.

 When the IR beam falls on the sensor, its output pin 3 remains low and transistor T1 conducts to make pin 5 of IC1 high.

 When anyone interrupts the IR beam falling on the sensor, its output pin 3 goes high to trigger IC1 (at pin 5) through transistor T1.
 As a result, output pin 7 of IC1 goes high for the preset time period.
 Transistor BC548 (T2) conducts to energise relay RL1 and LED1 is switched off.
 When the monostable time period is over, LED1 glows again.

 The time period of IC1 can be increased or decreased by selecting a proper value for the capacitor connected between pins 1 and 2 of IC1.
 A three-position small rotary switch along with capacitors C3, C4 and C5 is used to select the time period of IC1.

 Diode 1N4001 (D1) acts as a freewheeling diode.
 The bulb (B1) to be switched on and off is connected between the pole of relay RL1 and neutral terminal of AC mains.
 It connects to the live terminal of AC mains supply via normally-opened (N/O) contacts of the relay when the relay energises.